Article Overview: Living in Alaska, Moving to Alaska

 Exploring the wild forests, paddling a kayak through the crystal-clear waters, and taking a deep breath of the clean, fresh air, Alaska is a place where you can truly be free.

-Alaska is home to a diverse array of wildlife, including over 1,700 species of plants and animals.
+Alaska is home to an incredibly diverse array of wildlife, including over 1,700 species of plants and animals.

 According to the Alaska Department of Fish and Game, Alaska is home to more than half of the world’s brown bears and is the only state in the U.S. where you can find all three species of North American bears: the grizzly, black, and polar bears.

 One of the most popular places for wildlife viewing in Alaska is Denali National Park.
-This park is home to many different species of animals, including bears, moose, caribou, and wolves.
-Visitors to the park can take guided tours or explore on their own to see the park’s incredible wildlife.
+Denali is home to many different species of animals, including bears, moose, caribou, and wolves.

 Another popular destination for wildlife viewing in Alaska is the Katmai National Park and Preserve.
 This park is famous for its brown bears, which can often be seen fishing for salmon in the park’s rivers.